Jerry Jeudy: Cleveland Browns

+2024 season

 On March 13, 2024, the Broncos traded Jeudy to the Cleveland Browns for 2024 fifth and sixth-round picks.
 On March 19, Jeudy signed a three-year, $58 million contract extension with the Browns, with $41 million guaranteed.

 On September 8, Jeudy scored a touchdown in his Browns debut against the Cowboys.
 He had his first 100-yard receiving game of the season in Week 11 against the Saints, catching six passes for 142 yards, highlighted by an 89-yard touchdown reception in the first quarter.
 In a Week 13 loss against the Broncos, Jeudy delivered a career-best performance against his former team, recording 235 yards and a touchdown on nine catches.
 His performance topped a 16-year record held by Terrell Owens for the most receiving yards gained by a player facing their former team.

 Jeudy finished the season with a career high 90 catches for 1,229 yards and scored four touchdowns.
-His catch rate of 63.6% was 131st among qualified receivers and he recorded 9 drops, which was the second-most in the league in 2024 and the second-highest total of his career.
-According to Pro Football Reference, he led the league in drops with 13, the most in his career, and was in the top 20 in drop% at 9%, which was the second highest rate of his career.
+His catch rate of 63.6% was 131st among qualified receivers.
+According to Pro Football Reference, he led the league in drops with 13, the most in his career, and was in the top 20 in drop percentage at 9%, which was the second highest rate of his career to date.

+2025 season

+In 2025, Jeudy finished the season with 602 receiving yards and 2 touchdowns, recording the second most drops in the league at 10, and catching just 47.2% of his targets, which ranked 217th in the league among qualified receivers.